-Presentation of Exim Bank IERA Award 2013 by Dr. Indira Rajaraman, member of Central Board of the Reserve Bank of India, to the Award winner, Dr. Anwesha Aditya in the presence of Mr. Yaduvendra Mathur, Chairman & Managing Director, Exim Bank of India at the Award Function held in New Delhi on September 30, 2014.
-Exim Bank's Occasional Paper titled "Trade Liberalisation, Product Variety and Growth" was also released by Dr. Rajaramanan at the function.
+Presentation of Exim Bank IERA Award 2015 by Dr. Arvind Subramanian, Chief Economic Adviser, Government of India, Ministry of Finance, to the Award winner, Dr. Chinmay Tumbe in the presence of Mr. Yaduvendra Mathur, Chairman & Managing Director, Export-Import Bank of India and Mr. David Rasquinha, Deputy Managing Director, Export-Import Bank of India at the Award Function held in New Delhi on September 14, 2016.

 Winner and Award Winning Thesis